 We tried.
 Twice.
 And then I tried by myself a third time.
 I am still determined.
-Every time I think of mousse I had in France, my saliva glands kick into high gear and I find myself stockpiling chocolate and cream.
+Every time I think of mousse I had in France, I begin stockpiling chocolate and cream.

 The first failure was completely my fault.
 My roommate and I had even purchased precious raspberries to garnish the mousse.
 But then I tried to whip the egg whites in the same mixer that I had just whipped the cream… without cleaning the bowl.